hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

 Not merely fast: **it's *faster* than that v2 demo, we've *beaten* it,** in three ways:

-* The <a href="/electric-tutorial.explorer!DirectoryExplorer/">viewport can take the whole screen</a>, it is not fixed to 20 rows (which was part of the performance trick!)
+* The <a href="/electric-tutorial.explorer!DirectoryExplorer/">fullscreen mode viewport will take the whole screen</a>, it is not fixed to 20 rows like the v2 datomic browser was
 * depsite scaling to 10x more visible rows, the raw performance is *better*
 * the implementation is *far simpler*, boiling down to a simple `e/for`:
   * `(e/server (e/for [i (IndexRing limit offset)] (Row i (nth xs! i nil))))`
-  * (`IndexRing` is recycling rows instead of rebuilding them, which is a trick to eliminate layout shifts – though not strictly necessary here.)
+  * (`IndexRing` is recycling rows instead of rebuilding them, which is a perf trick and also eliminate layout shifts – though it is not strictly necessary here.)
 * So, OMG!!

-Perf wise, what's changed since the talk?
+Perf wise, what's changed since that talk?

 * Electric v3 is now, let's say "3x" faster than it was in August 2024, we don't have formal metrics to share today but early optimizations resulted in strong improvements that can be immediately felt in userland.
 * general stability/bugfixes, allowing us to express our ideas without electric bugs getting in the way like they did in the talk
-* better optimized css - optimizing browser layout is just as important as optimizing network for demos at this throughput
+* Optimized css - optimizing browser layout is just as important as optimizing network for demos at this throughput

+Performance notes

+* **This is not our fastest demo, this demo is optimized for simple code.**
+* the row-blinking artifacts are caused by what seems to be a spurious round trip, it looks like an Electric issue.
+* It can be worked around here by setting `:overquery-factor` to 3, i.e., loading extra 1 page both above and below the viewport.
+This almost entirely resolves the row blinking when scrolling sequentially (especially on mobile), at the cost of some page load time in fullscreen mode when the page size is large, which is why we've left it off here.
+* We'll release an even faster demo soon - we have an internal POC that adds a bit of code complexity to achieve hardware accelerated scroll performance – which blew me away when I first experienced it!
+Very exciting

 90 LOC including css